guillaumelambert/transportpce/integration/README.md

 ## Preparation

  * compile all sources (maybe with skipTests): mvn clean install
- * build transportpce docker image
+ * build transportpce and gui docker image (distribution folder)
+ * feel free to exchange the sdnc-image with your preferred one (>=ONAP honolulu release)

 ## Integration script